Jumpscale/jumpscale_core8/README.md

 ```

-If you already have a jupmscale installation, please make sure to install new dependency for AYS through `pip install git+https://github.com/gigforks/PyInotify`
+If you already have a jupmscale installation, please make sure to install new dependency for AYS through `pip3 install git+https://github.com/gigforks/PyInotify`